-As events progress at each site for which it has been named a PRP, the Company accrues, as appropriate, a liability for site cleanup.
-Such liabilities include all costs that are probable and can be reasonably estimated.
+As events progress at each site for which it has been named a PRP, the Company accrues any probable and reasonably estimable liabilities.
 In establishing these liabilities, the Company considers the contaminants of concern, the potential impact thereof, the relationship of the contaminants of concern to its current and historic operations, its shipment of waste to a site, its percentage of total waste shipped to the site, the types of wastes involved, the conclusions of any studies, the magnitude of any remedial actions that may be necessary and the number and viability of other PRPs.
 Often the Company joins with other PRPs to sign joint defense agreements that settle, among PRPs, each party's percentage allocation of costs at the site.
 Although the ultimate liability may differ from the estimate, the Company routinely reviews the liabilities and revises the estimate, as appropriate, based on the most current information available.